MicrosoftDocs/Viva/workplace-analytics-insights/assign-licenses-pshell.md

 **Error: The CSV provided did not contain any valid SMTP data.
 Please check the CSV file and try again.**

-Check the CSV file contains the proper header and valid email addresses to parse
+Check that the .csv file contains the proper header and valid email addresses to parse.

 **Error: Could not find user user1@contoso.com, skipping!**